 This course emphasizes skill building in the operations of basic addition, subtraction, multiplication, and division as they relate to whole numbers, fractions, and decimals.
 These basic skills are then applied to the concepts of ratio and proportion, percentages, measurement, basic geometric concepts, and statistics.
 The course also includes the study of signed numbers and solving basic linear equations.
 (This is a preparatory course and cannot be used to fulfill graduation requirements.)
 (Course Description Revised Feb 2014)

-Prereq: (EN 081 Lecture Min Grade: C Min Credits: 3.00 Or EN 096 Lecture Min Grade: C Min Credits: 4.00 Or EN 111 Lecture Min Grade: C Min Credits: 3.00 Or ACT Avg Read/English 13.0000 Or ((Compass Reading PRE 58.0000 Or Compass Reading POST 58.0000) And (Compass Writing PRE 33.0000 Or Compass Writing POST 33.0000)) Or GTC 020 Lecture (May be taken concurrently) Min Grade: B Min Credits: 3.00) Credits: 4.00
+Prereq: (EN 081 Lecture Min Grade: C Min Credits: 3.00 Or EN 096 Lecture Min Grade: C Min Credits: 4.00 Or EN 111 Lecture Min Grade: C Min Credits: 3.00 Or GTC 020 Lecture (May be taken concurrently) Min Grade: B Min Credits: 3.00) Or Qualifying test score.